Some standards are hyperlinks: clicking on them will activate a vocabulary review game which can be done

 LOR-2.B Describe the rights protected in the Bill of Rights.

-LOR-2.C Explain the extend to which the Supreme Court's interpretation of the First and Second Amendments reflects a commitment to individual liberty.
+LOR-2.C Explain the extent to which the Supreme Court's interpretation of the First and Second Amendments reflects a commitment to individual liberty.

 LOR-2.D Explain how the Supreme Court has attempted to balance claims of individual freedom with laws and enforcement procedures that promote public order and safety.